Search for missing Indonesian submarine enters second day as neighbours offer help

+Asia PacificSearch for missing Indonesian submarine enters second day as neighbours offer help

-JAKARTA (Reuters) - A search for an Indonesian submarine that went missing with 53 people on board continued on Thursday after rescuers found an oil spill near where the vessel dived and as neighbouring countries pledged to help.
+A search for an Indonesian submarine that went missing with 53 crew on board continued on Thursday after rescuers found an oil slick and neighbouring countries pledged to help.

-The 44-year-old submarine, KRI Nanggala-402, was conducting a torpedo drill in waters north of the island of Bali on Wednesday but failed to relay the results as expected, a navy spokesman said.
+The 44-year-old submarine, KRI Nanggala-402, was conducting a torpedo drill north of the island of Bali on Wednesday but failed to relay the results as expected, a navy spokesman said.

-An aerial search found an oil spill near the submarine’s dive location and two navy vessels with sonar capability have been deployed to assist in the search, the Defence Ministry said.
+An aerial search found an oil spill near the submarine's dive location and two navy vessels with sonar capability had been deployed to assist in the search, officials said.

+A navy spokesman said the diesel-powered submarine that runs on electric batteries while submerged could sustain a depth of 250-500 metres (820-1640 ft).

+"Anything more than that can be pretty fatal, dangerous," First Admiral Julius Widjojono told KompasTV.

+In a statement on Wednesday, the navy said: "It is possible that during static diving, a blackout occurred so control was lost and emergency procedures cannot be carried out and the ship falls to a depth of 600-700 metres."

+The seas in the area are shallower than in other parts of the archipelago but can be more than 1,500 metres deep.

-A ministry statement said requests for assistance had been sent and Australia, Singapore and India had responded.
+The defence ministry said Australia, Singapore and India had responded to requests for assistance.

-Australian defence forces would “help in any way we can”, Foreign Minister Marise Payne told ABC radio on Thursday.
+Australian Foreign Minister Marise Payne said Australia would "help in any way we can".

-“We operate very different submarines from this one, but the Australian Defence Force and Australian Defence Organisation will work with defence operations in Indonesia to determine what we may be able to do,” Payne said.
+"We operate very different submarines from this one, but the Australian Defence Force ... will work with defence operations in Indonesia to determine what we may be able to do," Payne told ABC radio.

-Indonesia’s military chief Hadi Tjahjanto told Reuters in a text message on Wednesday that contact with the vessel was lost at 4:30 a.m. and a search was underway for the submarine and its 53 crew in ocean 60 miles (96 km) off Bali.
+Indonesian military chief Hadi Tjahjanto told Reuters in a text message on Wednesday that contact with the vessel was lost at 4:30 a.m. and a search was underway 60 miles (96 km) off Bali.

-The Indonesian Navy said in a statement: “It is possible that during static diving, a blackout occurred so control was lost and emergency procedures cannot be carried out and the ship falls to a depth of 600-700 metres,”

-The submarine was built to sustain pressure at a maximum depth of around 250 metres (820 feet), an official said.

-The oil spill found on the surface could also mean there was damage to its fuel tank or could also be a signal from the crew, the navy said.
+The oil slick could indicate damage to the vessel or could be a signal from the crew, the navy said.

-The military chief will hold a media briefing in Bali about the search on Thursday, a spokesman said.

 The 1,395-tonne KRI Nanggala-402 was built in Germany in 1977, according to the defence ministry, and joined the Indonesian fleet in 1981.
 It underwent a two-year refit in South Korea that was completed in 2012.